Code-Institute-Submissions/p4-devstories-1/README.md

 ### For hosting
   - Start by creating your database on elephantSQL then make sure its set up correctly with the proper settings
+  - I followed the steps on for setting up elphant sql through code institutes video guide

     ![brave_ENEKcAzdhN](https://user-images.githubusercontent.com/43074374/211292027-be8ad86a-69bf-47aa-9a09-604ebea31edb.png)